catalyst-cloud/catalystcloud-docs/source/object-storage/software-configuration.rst

 * As Cloud Sync will sync files only, you cannot use it to backup a LUN, system settings, or application data from packages installed on your NAS.
-* Cloud Sync allows two-way synchonisation, that is writes and updates directly to the object storage service can be downloaded to your NAS automatically
+* Cloud Sync allows two-way synchronisation, that is writes and updates directly to the object storage service can be downloaded to your NAS automatically
 * When using Cloud Sync as a backup, restoring files is more